 Have a passion for LGBT+ equality and visibility

-Can commit to attending 2 online training days in October (3 weekend options and 1 weekday option), followed by 3 school visits and an additional 10 volunteering hours between December 2021 - August 2022 — in smaller chunks, flexibly
+Can commit to attending 2 online training days in Autumn of 2022, followed by 3 school visits and an additional 10 volunteering hours between December 2022 - August 2023 — in smaller chunks, flexibly

 Know this is for you, or want to find out more?